What is Amazon ACoS?

-Click-Through Rate or CTR is a metric defined by dividing the total number of clicks an ad receives by its total number of impressions.
+Click-Through Rate, or CTR, is a metric defined by dividing the total number of clicks an ad receives by its total number of impressions.
 CTR is usually displayed as a percentage.
 For example, if you have 1,000 impressions and 10 clicks, you would have a 1% click through rate.
 Most click-through rates are below 3%.
 Extremely targeted terms receive higher click through rates, usually around 5%.
 Most broad match-type targeted keywords have a CTR below 1%.

 Cost is defined when a user clicks on your ad and you get charged for the click.
 You may set a $1 bid for an ad but each click may only cost you 10, 20 or 30 cents.
 The actual amount you’re charged will be less than your bid.
 Your cost is the sum of every individual click.

 Cost per click or CPC is calculated when Amazon takes the sum of all of your costs and divides them by the sum of your clicks to give you an average number.
 This is helpful in determining how much you can spend as well as ad ROI.
-Currently, sellers aren’t able to see the cost of every single click, so they have to take Amazon’s word about the cost.

 This metric is calculated by the number of conversions divided by the number of clicks an ad receives.
 For example, if you had 10 clicks on an ad and two people converted, that would be a 20% conversion rate.
 Conversion rates are always measured by one-, seven- and 30-day conversions.

 Cost Per Sale (CPS) is the amount of money you’re spending to generate a single sale.
 Those familiar with Google AdWords are probably familiar with Cost Per Action (CPA), CPS is similar because an action on Amazon typically means a sale.
 The Cost Per Sale is similar to ACoS because the metric is calculated by adding the sum of all of your sales divided by the sum of all your advertising costs in order to get an average Cost Per Sale.
 The CPS is displayed in a dollar amount instead of a percentage.
-Be aware that not many people use this metric; ACoS is typically the preferred metric to determine an advertisement’s success.